 This gently spiced turmeric rice porridge recipe with fried eggs in chilli oil makes comforting bowls of Southeast Asian inspired congee, brimming with flavour and texture, thanks to an array of garnishes, including fresh fragrant herbs such as coriander and dill, spring onions, crunchy pan-roasted peanuts, sliced green chillies, crispy shallots, and a sprinkle of chilli flakes.

-Plus, turmeric has plenty of health-giving properties, if you’re in need of a mental health boost.
+Bonus: turmeric has plenty of health-giving properties if you’re in need of a mental health boost.
 Turmeric contains curcumin, an antioxidant with anti-inflammatory properties that can help relieve depression and anxiety.
 Used in traditional medicine in Asia for thousands of years, turmeric is a key ingredient in Southeast Asian spice pastes, soups, stews, and curries.

 Grantourismo is reader-supported.
 If you’ve enjoyed our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.